What is GIS?

 Where can I learn more about using GIS?

-Check out VCGI's How-to and Training Resources page, which contains links to tutorials, GIS organizations, educational opportunities, and web resources for learning more about GIS.
+Check out VCGI's How-to and Education Resources page, which contains links to tutorials, GIS organizations, educational opportunities, and web resources for learning more about GIS.

 Other resources around the web have robust user communities and are worth exploring: